catherinezucker/dustmaps/docs/examples.rst

     from dustmaps.decaps import DECaPSQuery

-Next, we'll set up a grid of coordinates to plot, centered on a small region of the sky toward the Pipe Nebula, where Bayestar and DECaPS dust maps have overlapping coverage (near declination = -30°):
+Next, we'll set up a grid of coordinates to plot, centered on a small region of the sky toward the Pipe Nebula, where the Bayestar and DECaPS dust maps have overlapping coverage (near declination = -30°):

 .. code-block :: python